Warren-SJ/SLAM3R/README.md

 This repository contains a study of the paper [SLAM3R: Real-Time Dense Scene Reconstruction from Monocular RGB Videos](https://openaccess.thecvf.com/content/CVPR2025/papers/Liu_SLAM3R_Real-Time_Dense_Scene_Reconstruction_from_Monocular_RGB_Videos_CVPR_2025_paper.pdf) by Yuzheng Liu, Siyan Dong, Shuzhe Wang, Yingda Yin, Yanchao Yang, Qingnam Fan and  Baoquan Chen.
 This paper is a CVPR 2025 highlight paper.

+The following is a summary of the paper along with some images which were obtained from the paper.
+Please refer to the original paper for more details.

 ## Introduction

 SLAM3R is a novel real-time end-to-end dense 3D reconstruction system that uses RGB videos to directly predict 3D pointmaps in a unified coordinate system through feed-forward neural networks.